cloudtrax/docs/api/vouchers.md

 List all vouchers for the given network, whether partially completed or not.

 Deleted and expired vouchers remain in the system indefinitely, with their `status` field marked appropriately, and are only expunged completely once the period `purge_days` has expired.
-Vouchers that have been manually cancelled similarly remain in the system until expunged, with their `cancelled` field set to true.
+Vouchers that have been manually cancelled (i.e., their `cancelled` field has been set to true) similarly remain in the system until expunged.

 ##### example request